Lv4n4/CAREER-TIPS/job-listings.md

 - RAL da €30.000 a €35.000 in base alla tua esperienza.
 - Pacchetto di stock options significativo 💰.
-- Lavoro ibrido 2 giorni a settimana in sede
+- Lavoro ibrido 2 giorni a settimana in sede a Milano.

 ---